 The island features seven miles of natural shoreline, three lakes, a lagoon, acres of wet land and lots to space for walking, running and biking.

-One of the best places to find free things to do in Detroit, this is the place where Detroit families gather to celebrate one another and Mother Nature.
+This is the place where Detroit families gather to celebrate one another and Mother Nature.
 On a summer day, the picnic shelters will be packed with families assembled for family reunions, the air filled with the tantalizing scent of barbecue grilling.
 Other families will be cheering on their kids as they compete on the athletic fields.
 Still others will be lounging on the beach.
 (More on that in a minute.)

 Belle Isle History